mocks-server/main/README.md

 This package provides a server that simulates API behaviors.
 It can be added as a dependency of your project, and started simply running an NPM command.

-It is simple to use out-of-the-box, but powerful and very customizable through the usage of [plugins](https://www.mocks-server.org/docs/advanced-developing-plugins)
+It is simple to use out-of-the-box, but powerful and very customizable through the usage of [plugins and other customization methods](https://www.mocks-server.org/docs/advanced-developing-plugins).

 ## Documentation